VladislavBroPiton/SQL/SQL WHERE.md

 The WHERE clause is used to filter records.
+It is used to extract only those records that fulfill a specified condition.